-Challenges in Facing the Influence of the Digital Age and Technology

-One important outcome of this research is the identification of challenges in character education in the Industrial Age 4.0, especially related to the use of technology and social media.
+Challenges in Facing the Influence of the Digital Age and Technology research is the identification of challenges in character education in the Industrial Age 4.0, especially related to the use of technology and social media.
 On the one hand, technology provides access to vast information and unlimited learning opportunities, but on the other hand, it also opens up opportunities for negative behaviors such as cyberbullying, the spread of hoaxes, and a culture of hedonism.
-This research shows that character education should prepare students to face and counteract the negative impacts of technology.
-Schools that implement philosophy-based character education management are able to develop digital ethical awareness among students.
-For example, some schools have started to teach the concept of responsible digital citizenship as part of the character education curriculum.